nodejs/next-10/VALUES_AND_PRIORITIZAION.md

  - Diagnostic tooling (profilers, heapdumps, coredumps, etc.)

 ### Technology and API currency
-  - Up to date and current APIs and technologies
+We value providing developers with modern APIs and technologies following existing standards whenever possible.
+Some key elements of this include:
+  - participating in standards work and organizations
+  - web API compatibility
-  - Adoption of new technologies
+  - supporting new technologies and standards and exposing them early in their life-cycle
-  - Web API compatibility, standards compliance

 ## References